Best Credit Cards for Product Return Protection [2025] Best Credit Cards for Product Return Protection [2025]

 Final Thoughts

 Outside of the rewards earned with each purchase, familiarizing yourself with the purchase protections offered on each of your cards is an excellent way of ensuring you’re covered for every purchase.
-Swiping a card like the Sapphire Reserve at checkout provides you with a considerable range of purchase protection benefits which you may not receive if you were to use a similar card from Discover, Citi, or Capital One.
+Swiping a card like the Sapphire Reserve at checkout provides you with a considerable range of purchase protection benefits that you might not receive if you were to use a similar card from Discover, Citi, or Capital One.

-An important point to keep in mind is if you have multiple credit cards that offer return protection and you've maxed out the benefit on one card, you can pull out a different card for that next purchase.
-Negating some points or miles to potentially save cash, could be well worth it.
+An important point to keep in mind is using multiple credit cards that offer return protection.
+If you've maxed out the benefit on one card, you can pull out a different card for that next purchase.
+Negating some points or miles to potentially save cash could be well worth it.
+Return protection is a valuable benefit when you need to return an item to a retailer, so be sure to read the fine print on your policy before purchasing to ensure the item is covered.

 AwardWallet Tip of The Day